crossplane/crossplane/design/one-pager-k8s-native-providers.md

   credentialsSecretRef:
     name: demo-cluster-creds
 ```
-3. Provision your Kubernetes resource using the aforementioned `Provider`.
+3. Provision your Kubernetes resource using the aforementioned `ProviderConfig`.

 Managing Kubernetes resources in an **existing external cluster**:
-1. Create a Kubernetes `Provider` whose `credentialsSecretRef` references a hand
+1. Create a Kubernetes `ProviderConfig` whose `credentialsSecretRef` references a hand
    curated `Secret` using the same format as that of a `KubernetesCluster`
    claim.
 ```yaml